 Lettered four times in soccer and field hockey at Lafayette ...
 Started four years in soccer, setting the school record with 109 goals in her career ...
 Four-time all-district, all-regional and all-state selection ...
 Named to the All-Peninsula team by the Daily Press four times ...
 Three-time Virginia Gazette Player of the Year ...
 School record holder with 32 goals in one season ...
 East-West All-Star soccer game participant ...
 Four-year starter in field hockey ...
-Set school records for most goals in a season (32) and career (78) ...
+Set school records for most goals in a season (78) ...
 Four-time all-district selection, three-time all-region and three-time all-state selection ...
 State Player of the Year ...
-Two-time Daily Press Player of the Year ...
 Led LHS to 2003 state championship ...
 2005 Peninsula Sports Club Athlete of the Year.